How does the program work?

 Not always.
-You can qualify for the TEDP based on your landlord agreeing to participate.
-However, you can also qualify for the TEDP based on a landlord applying for rent assistance in regards to your unit -- or even their merely submitting information in an effort to get paid through a rent assistance program.
+You can qualify for Emergency Order protections based on your landlord agreeing to participate.
+However, you can also qualify based on a landlord seeking rent assistance for your unit.
+Any landlord application or submission of information in an effort to get paid through rent relief will qualify you for protections.

 How is the money distributed?

 It depends on your local program rules.
 Generally, though, if a tenant and landlord apply together for rent assistance, or if the landlord applies on their own, the payment will go directly to the landlord.
 If the landlord does not take part in the rent assistance application, or if the rent assistance program cannot get the landlord's banking information for some reason, payment may go to the tenant.

 Where can I learn more about my eviction rights during this pandemic?

 Where can I apply for rent relief?

 Texans may be eligible for rental assistance and other services as soon as they are worried about rent.
 You do not need to wait until your landlord tries to evict you before you look for help.